ShrutiL1396/SQL/Case Studies/8-Week-SQL-Challenge/Case_Study_3/README.md

 ## Questions and Solutions
-Let's proceed to the first section of this case study 🥑[A. Customer Journey]
+Let's proceed to the first section of this case study 🥑[A. Customer Journey](https://github.com/ShrutiL1396/SQL/blob/main/Case%20Studies/8-Week-SQL-Challenge/Case_Study_3/A_Customer_Journey.md)